Maver1ck123/dental-center-management/README.md

 npm run build
 ```

-**Note**: This is a frontend-only demonstration.
+**Note**: This is a frontend-only demo.
 All data is stored locally and no real medical information should be used.